MdGolam-Kibria/Syngenta_salesman_helper/README.md

 - calculates  product cost by her each product cost.
 - total sales cost.
 - Delete a suitable product
-- Edit a product details using sqllite databases more update comming soon
+- Edit a product details using sqllite databases.
+- more update comming soon like until a selected date product sales calculation's edit delete with more update.